Exclusive Offer: Enjoy 2 Months FREE on Paloma Membership!

 How is tinnitus treated in people with hypothyroidism?

-Keep in mind that tinnitus is a nebulous symptom that can be caused by several factors.
+Keep in mind that tinnitus is a vague symptom with several different causes.
 Treating hypothyroidism is an excellent start to improving ringing in your ears.
-However, if this frustrating symptom persists after treating your thyroid, meet with a doctor specializing in treating tinnitus to learn what may be causing your particular case.
+But if this frustrating symptom persists, meet with a healthcare provider specializing in tinnitus.

 References: